wlonk/arcadia/arcadia.md

 To protect against this spell, sleep with a cat or a nightingale in the room.

 ### A spell to summon the spirit of a dead person

+Components:

+  * Grave dirt or a noose that has seen use
+  * A crossroads
+  * A dirge
+  * A black tallow candle
+  * A lone crow

+Costs:

+  * The dead spirit will not leave you alone.
+  * The spirit will not answer questions without a quid pro quo.
+  * The spirit marks you for death.
+  * The spirit did not come alone.

+To break this spell, throw salt at the spirit.

 > #### TODO
 >